shubham12412/system-design-learning/hotel-booking-system/cassandra-the-definitive-guide.md

 ![Reservation-physical-model.png](./img/Reservation-physical-model.png)

 Note that we have reproduced the address type in this keyspace and modeled the guest_id as a uuid type in all of our tables.
+### Materialized Views
+Materialized views  were introduced to help address some of the shortcomings of secondary indexes, which we discussed in Chapter 4.
+Creating indexes on columns with high cardinality tends to result in poor performance, because most or all of the nodes in the ring need are queried.

+Materialized views address this problem by storing preconfigured views that support queries on additional columns which are not part of the original clustering key.
+Materialized views simplify application development: instead of the application having to keep multiple denormalized tables in sync, Cassandra takes on the responsibility of updating views in order to keep them consistent with the base table.

+Materialized views incur a small performance impact on writes in order to maintain this consistency.
+However, materialized views demonstrate more efficient performance compared to managing denormalized tables in application clients.
+Internally, materialized view updates are implemented using batching, which we will discuss in Chapter 9.

+***Similar to secondary indexes, materialized views can be created on existing tables.***

+To understand the syntax and constraints associated with materialized views, we’ll take a look at the CQL command that creates the reservations_by_confirmation table from the reservation physical model:

+`
+cqlsh> CREATE MATERIALIZED VIEW reservation.reservations_by_confirmation AS SELECT *
+  FROM reservation.reservations_by_hotel_date
+  WHERE confirm_number IS NOT NULL and hotel_id IS NOT NULL and
+    start_date IS NOT NULL and room_number IS NOT NULL PRIMARY KEY (confirm_number, hotel_id, start_date, room_number);
+`